Oscarlight/ANN-Model-for-Device-Modeling/README.md

 ```python
 tan_ann = make_tan('tan_2h/', 3)
 ```
-Then to get current density, simple use:
+Remember, when you switch to *tan_3h* or *tan_4h*, you need to change the second argument to 4 or 5 respectively.
+To get current density, simply use:
 ```python
 id = tan_ann(Vgs, Vds)
 # Vgs and Vds have unit of V, id has unit of A/m